sotirop/GetCleanData/README.md

 The final step creates a tidy set.
 The script groups the X array by subject and activity using the `%>%` operator, the `group_by` function and the `summarise_each` function of the `dplyr` package.
-This one liner is a very useful command and shos the power of the dplyr package.
+This one liner is a very useful command and shows the power of the `dplyr` package.
 Since we calculated the average of each variable, we concatenate each variable name with the substring `AVG_` using `paste` function.
 In order to be fully compliant with the tidy data set